oshio-94/Portfolio_project/README.md

 ## Technology
 * C++ was used as the core programming language to handle all the core functions.
-* SDL was used in order to generate the window, lectures and also handle user input (keyboard, mouse audio).
+* SDL was used in order to generate the window, lectures and also handle user input (keyboard, mouse, audio).
 * Raycasting was used in order to render a 3D perspective from the 2D map.

 ## Installation